jaredhagen/chat/README.md

 # Bugs

 Twice I've noticed the `dynamodb-setup` container start up and run before the `dynamodb` container is ready to handle requests.
 It's rare but, if this happens just run `docker-compose up` again and it usually works.

+# TODO

+- Pagintion: Currently the API would not be able to retrieve more than a single "page" of results of any of the resources from DynamoDB.
+Also, exposing pagination controls via our API could enable cool things like infinite scrolling of messages in the UI.

+- DynamoDB Error Handling: Currently there is very minimal DynamoDB error handling in the API.
+Ideally there would be more.

+- API Error Handling: Currently there is little to no API error handling in the UI.
+Ideally there would be more.

+- UI Localization & Internationalization

+- Accessibility Considerations - Keyboard controls.
+Screen reader landmarks.
+Color Contrast.

+- More testing - Currently the API only has integration tests.
+Unit tests should be written for the API as well.
+There are no tests in the front-end.